Improving Multimodal Large Language Models Using Continual Learning: Experiments

 \subsection{Continually Learning VL Tasks}

-We next turn to continually learning each of the VL datasets used to train LLaVA 1.5, where we group the datasets based on the task type.
-Details of the data mixture, task groupings and ordering are provided in Table~\ref{tab:cl-setup} and Sec.~\ref{sec:dataset_prep} in the Appendix.
-Note that there is no VL evaluation dataset associated with the Task 2 (Instruct), but we still measure NLU/NLG performance.
-Given our limited computational budget, we exhaustively studied our CL methods only for the smaller-scale Pythia 410M LLM (see Table~\ref{tab:vl_nl_acc}), and then we evaluated the best-performing mitigation method for all of the Pythia LLMs (from 160M to 1.4B parameters). {Our goal in this setting is continually learn new VL tasks, while mitigating both linguistic forgetting as well as forgetting previously learned VL tasks.}
+We next turn to continual learning on each of the VL datasets used to train LLaVA 1.5, where we group the datasets based on the task type.
+The task order is provided in Table~\ref{tab:cl-setup}, with additional details in Appendix~\ref{sec:dataset_prep}.
+Note that there is no evaluation dataset associated with task 2, but we still measure performance on task 1.
+Given our limited computational budget, we exhaustively studied our CL methods only for the smaller-scale Pythia 410M LLM, and then we evaluated the best-performing mitigation method for all of the Pythia LLMs (from 160M to 1.4B parameters). {Our goal in this setting is continually learn new VL tasks, while mitigating both linguistic forgetting as well as forgetting previously learned VL tasks.}